-Of all the pests I’ve written about on How to Get Rid of Things, none is more ubiquitous than the cockroach.
+Of all the pests we’ve studied and written about, none is more ubiquitous than the cockroach.
 Cockroaches have been with us since the dawn of humanity–the pesky roommates we couldn’t get rid of no matter how hard we tried.
 And we’ve been trying.
 Getting rid of cockroaches is no easy thing.
 There’s a reason scientists say one of the only creatures left after a holocaust will most likely be the cockroach.
 To say the cockroach is resilient is like saying water is wet–obvious and understated.
 But that’s not to say getting rid of cockroaches is impossible.
 It might take some time, but the best ways to control cockroaches are really quite simple and generally apply to all species of cockroach.
 However, there are some subtle differences in the approaches to cockroach control based on the species…we’ll get to those.

 There are roughly five common pestiferous species of cockroach in North America, and each species varies somewhat in preference to environment and appetite.
 The German cockroach, for example, is as comfortable indoors as it is outdoors and will eat just about anything; while the smoky brown cockroach prefers to live outdoors and is considered primarily a vegetarian.
 Below we will provide for you a clear picture of the possible cockroach that is infesting your home, tell you a little bit about its behavior, and then offer pest control suggestions specific to that species of cockroach.